Nitesh-thapliyal/AWS-Solution-Architect-Guide/README.md

  <h1>Compute</h1>
 <hr>

-- Comoute resources can be consider the brains and processing power required by applications and systems to cary out computational tasks via a series of instructions.
+- Compute resources can be consider the brains and processing power required by applications and systems to cary out computational tasks via a series of instructions.

 - It is closely related to common server component such as **RAM** and **CPU**